derpygamer2142/javascript-raymarcher/notes.md

 - when defining textures, either give it a texture or null. if texture is null it will default to the previously defined color.

 - for obj parsing, shapes will use the texture provided until it is overwritten by an mtl usage instruction
+    - this will only happen if overrideTexture is true

 - textures must be converted to decimal new line RGB: [Useful conversion site](https://xeltalliv.github.io/ScratchTools/Img2list/#dn1)